kaz-yos/eval-in-repl/README.md

 **Configuration**
 --------------------

-The full configuration is the following. ```eval-in-repl``` is always necessary.
+The full configuration is the following. ```eval-in-repl.el``` is always necessary.
 Require other files as needed and configure the respective mode-specific key bindings.

 ```lisp
 ;; require the main file containing common functions